ysophiadai/WISPIPE/DOC/README_V6.2.txt

  $PATH/data/Par356

- 3) In your .bashrc and .cshrc files, you have to have specific paths set.
+ 3) In your .bashrc, you have to have specific paths set.
- .cshrc:

- setenv WISPIPE /Users/mrafelski/WISPIPE/
- setenv WISPDATA /Users/mrafelski/data/wisp/
- setenv iref ~/data/iref/
- setenv crrefer ~/data/synphot/
- setenv mtab ~/data/synphot/mtab/
- setenv crotacomp ~/data/synphot/comp/ota/
- setenv crwfc3comp ~/data/synphot/comp/wfc3/

- .bashrc:

  export WISPIPE=/Users/mrafelski/WISPIPE/
  export WISPDATA=/Users/mrafelski/data/wisp/